mahesh25242/prmkscart/ui/README.md

   admin:  admin page no need to customize
-  lib: libraries for the site this also no need to customize remaining folders are usind for custoimise site
+  lib: libraries for the site this also no need to customize remaining folders are usind for custoimise site copy htaccess file in ui folder to hosted server with change path in htaccess and also rename htaccess to .htaccess
 #4. change app.component.ts file `title` variable value; cart

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.